 Some manufacturers just really go the extra mile to have it measured and reported for the satisfaction of their customers.
 If noise levels are extremely important to you, it would be best to stick to models with said information disclosed.

-5. How Long Does It Take for an Air Purifier to Clean a Room?
+5. How Long Does It Take for an Air Purifier to Clear a Room?

 On average most air purifiers would take 30 minutes to 2 hours to completely cover an entire room.
 Highly dependent on the fan speed, room size and the air purifier’s purifying coverage, the air purifier first must have the capacity to fulfill the room size.